seanius/grab-sf-votes/README.md

 Setup
 -----
-You will probably need to run ``pip install -r requirements.txt`` to satisfy module dependencies.
+You will probably need to run

+	pip install -r requirements.txt

+to satisfy module dependencies.
 The reset_db script also relies on the sqlite3 command line program, but any sqlite client will do to fill in the schema.
+You'll also need to download some datafiles for the TextBlob support

+	python -m textblob.download_corpora

 Practicalities
 --------------